 We propose a new AQM scheme that controls both loss rate and queuing delay at a router.
 Our algorithm, loss and queuing delay control (LQD), dynamically balances loss rate and queuing delay at a router to improve network and application performance.
 LQD is a control theoretic scheme that explicitly treats loss-rate as a control parameter (in addition to a target queue length parameter).
-LQD is shown to provide stable control analytically and empirically.
-In the latter case, LQD is evaluated in a large-scale laboratory network testbed across a range of realistic workloads.
-The workloads are derived from measurements on Abilene (i.e., Internet2)

-and the UNC campus.
+LQD is shown to provide stable control analytically and is evaluated empirically in a large-scale laboratory network testbed across a range of realistic workloads.
+The workloads are derived from measurements on Abilene (i.e., Internet2) and the UNC campus.
 Application and network performance are compared for LQD and several prominent AQM schemes of similar design (PI and REM).
 The results show that LQD results in lower overall loss rates and that applications see lower average queue lengths than with PI or REM.

 The rest of the paper is structured as follows.
-Section 2 discusses previous related work.
-Section 3 presents our LQD scheme.
-Section 4 explains our experimental evaluation methodology and Section 5 presents the results of an extensive performance study where our LQD scheme is compared to several prominent AQM schemes from the literature.
-Section 6 concludes our paper.
+Section II discusses previous related work.
+Section III presents our LQD scheme.
+Section IV explains our experimental evaluation methodology and Section V presents the results of an extensive performance study where our LQD scheme is compared to several prominent AQM schemes from the literature.
+Section VI concludes our paper.